 New York, NY 10003

-- Medicaid: for certain individuals with low incomes and resources.
+- Medicaid: For certain individuals with low incomes and resources.

-- Child Health Plus: for children under the age of 19, who are not eligible for Medicaid, regardless of immigration status.
+- Child Health Plus: For children under the age of 19, who are not eligible for Medicaid, regardless of immigration status.

-- Medicaid Managed Care: for Medicaid-eligible individuals.
-These plans focus on preventive health care.
+- Medicaid Managed Care: For Medicaid-eligible individuals.
+These plans focus on preventive healthcare.
 New York Presbyterian Community Health Plan is one such plan, which offers Medicaid as well as Child Health Plus and Family Health Plus.